rkrandhir/dynamicFormElements/README.md

 # Dynamic Form Element Generator (Array and Elements)
 Dynamic form Element generator based on angular 6.
 It adds the form elements on run time in Responsive driven form environment.

+ADD LEVEL 1 -> It will add an outer FormArray set to form elements ADD LEVEL 2 -> It will add an inner FormArray set to form elements

+It dynamically generates the form elements that can be editable and updated Form values can be sent to API further.

 ![alt text](img/dynamicRow.jpg)